 Spot-on technique: You need ensure you are working the right muscles, and that you are not putting your body in dangerous lifting positions.
 Your PT will be constantly spotting technique and, where appropriate, will cue you into correct movement patterns.
 This is essential when it comes to avoiding injury.

 Inspiration: Social media sites such as Instagram have acted as eye-openers for women who in the past just did cardio in order to lose weight.
 They see images of very toned women lifting weights and they are inspired to give it a go.
-Crossfit-style training has become much more accessible as a result: using weights and strength exercises, your body doesn’t plateau because the workouts are always different.
+Cross functional training has become much more accessible as a result: using weights and strength exercises, your body doesn’t plateau because the workouts are always different.

 Build tone not bulk: My clients have found that lifting weights can be one of the most effective ways to reduce body fat and increase muscle mass: it is not about looking manly.